temporal-community/temporal-ai-agent/README.md

 - The LLM prompts move through 3 mock tools (FindEvents, SearchFlights, CreateInvoice) but I should make them contact real APIs.
 - Might need to abstract the json example in the prompt generator to be part of a ToolDefinition (prevent overfitting to the example).
 - I need to build a chat interface so it's not cli-controlled.
 Also want to show some 'behind the scenes' of the agents being used as they run.
+- What happens if I don't want to confirm a step, but instead want to correct it?
+TODO figure out